Woomessi/Placement-Optimization-of-Flexible-Sensors/README.md

 Emphasizing the merits of flexibility, this paper provides new insights into the application and the design of the flexible sensor for HRC.

+## Details of codes
+Branch `release` contains the programs of the proposed method.
+It runs on at least MATLAB R2016b.
+Please modify the file path in the `addpath( )` and `stlread( )` functions according to your download path. `geodesic_generation.m` is the straightest geodesic generation algorithm, `detection_simulation.m` is the simulation for the detection process, and `bayesian_optimization.m` is the specific optimization algorithm.

+Branch `experiment` contains the ROS workspace of the detection experiment implementation.
+Sensors transmit the data via serial ports and a ROS subscriber receives these data and processes them.